 Mourning dove symbolism in the Bible

-The mourning dove became also a spiritual symbol of hope and new beginnings following the story in which it was used by Noah to search for dry land after receiving an olive leaf from his animal companion.
+The mourning dove also became a spiritual symbol of hope and new beginnings following the story, which was used by Noah to search for dry land after receiving an olive leaf from his animal companion.

 Native American culture

 The Blackfoot tribes have the spiritual beliefs of an open-winged dove.
 They believe these birds symbolize protection and relief from a bad situation.
 In battle, they would carry Dove feathers with them as a talisman to help guide them home safely.